 How do you use carrot tops?

-We love no-churn cooking and it is the perfect way to join the Environmental consciousness movement, reducing our food waste, especially as Earth day comes.
+We love no-churn cooking, and it is the perfect way to join the environmental consciousness movement and reduce our food waste, especially as Earth Day comes.

 Use your pineapple peels to make pineapple water and your watermelon rinds to make gazpacho!